 - A business charged you twice for the same product or service

-You may also be able to dispute a charge for products or services you bought due to other issues you are experiencing if the merchant won’t address the problem.
+You may also be able to dispute a charge for products or services you bought if you’re experiencing issues and the merchant won’t address the problem.
 For example, you can dispute a charge if the product you received was defective or if you did not receive what you ordered.
 If the merchant refuses to reverse the charge, your credit card company may be able to help.

 You can also dispute a charge you don’t recognize on your credit card statement.
-If you don’t recognize a charge, that can indicate fraud.
-In this case, you should contact your card issuer to report the issue and request a replacement card.
-Many cards offer $0 liability for unauthorized charges.
+If you don’t recognize a charge, that can indicate credit card fraud, which is currently the most common form of identity theft.
+Since credit card fraud is so prevalent, when you see a charge you don't recognize, you should contact your card issuer as soon as possible to report the issue and request a replacement card.
+Many cards offer $0 liability for unauthorized charges, so you shouldn’t hesitate to contact your card issuer when you suspect fraud.